 - 684. In cases of serious misconduct, the Commissioner may elect to suspend you, normally on full pay, to allow an investigation to take place.
 The period of the suspension will be kept to a minimum, and will not be viewed or treated as a punishment. - 685.
-Where you are absent from work due to sickness during any period of suspension, the suspension will automatically come to an end, and you will be treated as on sickness absence, and will receive your sick pay entitlement. - 686.
-In very exceptional circumstances, pay may be withdrawn during a period of suspension.
-This may occur, for example, where circumstances outwith the control of the Commissioner such as criminal proceedings or a police investigation have an impact on the progress of the Commissioner's internal Disciplinary Procedures, thereby leading to a necessarily protracted period of suspension. - 687.
 Suspension will only apply for the length of time which is deemed strictly necessary and will be confirmed in writing.